Dice Combinations and Probabilities in Craps

 12 1 06/06/19

-As we can see from the table above, the highest number of possible dice combinations can be observed for number 7.
-This means that the 7 is more likely to come out on each roll than any other number.
+As the table demonstrates, the greatest number of possible dice combinations occurs for the number 7.
+This means that 7 is more likely to appear on any roll than any other number.
 For this reason, the game of craps revolves around this particular number.

 View more...